 Core Afterschool Resiliency & Empowerment Program

-ACOG’s Core Afterschool program provides girls a safe space to be themselves, express and explore their feelings, build confidence and, most importantly, have fun.
-Groups meet 1-2 times a week throughout the school year, averaging between 150-200 hours of free enrichment per girl, per year.
+ACOG’s Core Afterschool program provides youth a safe space to be themselves, express and explore their feelings, build confidence and, most importantly, have fun.
+Groups meet 1-2 times a week throughout the school year, averaging between 150-200 hours of free enrichment per student, per year.

 Afterschool at ACOG involves:

 snack-time that acts as a transition period in their day, giving time to connect with other girls and build community.